pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2009.md

 Using results names instead of list indexes makes the code a lot easier to follow.
-If you like, you can do this kind of thing in <u>init</u>:
+If you like, you can do this kind of thing in # init__`: